Lou Beale: 1985–1988

 In her later years, Lou is plagued with ill-health.
 In July 1988, she returns from a holiday in her beloved Leigh-on-Sea feeling distinctly unwell.
 Fearing she is dying, she takes the opportunity to announce to her nearest and dearest exactly what she thinks of them, even managing to make a truce of sorts with nemesis Pat.
 After gathering her clan of Beales and Fowlers around her, she has a few choice words of wisdom and encouragement for each family member.
-The next morning, she is discovered dead in her bed by daughter Pauline, having died peacefully in her sleep the previous night.
+The next morning, she is discovered dead in her bed by Pauline, having died peacefully in her sleep the previous night.
 Her friends and family mourn her death affectionately, never quite managing to forget the irreplaceable "old bag".

+Legacy

 The youngest of seven siblings, Lou was from a large East End family herself.
 Only her sister Flo (Linda Robson) came to outlive her.
 In 1990, Harry Osborne (John Boswall) returns to Albert Square – he had been engaged to Lou's sister, Doris, but she married Morris Miller after Harry was presumed dead in the war.
 In 1993, Lou's relative Nellie Ellis (Elizabeth Kelly) comes to stay with Pauline and Arthur.
 In 1997, it is discovered that Lou had given birth to another daughter, also fathered by Albert, who Lou had placed for adoption because she was conceived out of wedlock.
 Pauline, Ian and Mark travel to Ireland later that year to reunite with their long-lost family member, Maggie.
 In 2001, Mark names his stepdaughter Louise Mitchell (Rachel Cox) after Lou.
 In 2015, Ian's grandson Louie Beale (Oscar Winehouse) is also named after Lou.